Category: Commands of Christ

 4. And now the hard part that I fail at more than I care to admit: tell everybody.
 It’s okay to start small.
 You can start by telling people you love and people you know love you.
 Then, slowly expand.
 Small steps forward are still steps forward.

 5. As you tell everybody, read your Bible.
-Don’t have one, they’re pretty cheap on Amazon.
+Don’t have one?
+They’re pretty cheap on Amazon.
 I really like the NASB 2020 edition; but it’s not for everyone (I prefer the more literal translation it aims for, but it’s probably not the right translation for a new Christian because it doesn’t have the best flow and readability in places).
 The pastor at the church I attend currently likes to say that the best translation is the one you’ll pick up and read.
 It’s good advice.

 6. Here’s where I’ll get a little controversial.
 Even if you don’t currently feel that you have the time to read daily; pray daily.
 Start every morning off with prayer.
 God did so much to have a relationship with you and you just told Him you wanted one with Him.
 You build that relationship by talking to God.
 It doesn’t have to be formal.
 You can talk to him as casually as you like.
 But talk to him every day.
 Multiple times a day is okay.
 I try to start my day with an earnest prayer.
 I say what I like to call “micro prayers” as they day goes by.
 I try to end my day with prayer to thank God for putting up with me.
 A daily relationship with God will make your best days better and your worst days bearable.